samcamp12/form_builder/README.md

 Support:
 --------
-If you encounter any issues or have questions, please open an issue on our GitHub repository or contact us at [support-email].
+If you encounter any issues or have questions, please open an issue on our GitHub repository or contact us at ewang29m4@gmail.com.

 License:
 --------